Vicken-Ghoubiguian/electronic_samples/raspberry_pi_pico/README.md

 ### Getting started

 This section describes a series of tutorials to quickly get started with Raspberry pi pico.
-You will learn here how to Connect the Raspberry pi pico to your computer as well as how to program led 25 (the one present on the board).
+You will learn here how to connect the Raspberry pi pico to your computer as well as how to program led 25 (the one present on the board).

 #### Connect the Raspberry pi pico microcontroller to you computer